Infowars: Removals from other websites

-Jones had tweeted a Periscope video calling on others "to get their battle rifles ready against antifa, the mainstream media, and Chicom operatives".
-In the video he also says, "Now is time to act on the enemy before they do a false flag."
+Beginning in September 2018, Jones and Infowars were both suspended from Twitter and Periscope, a Twitter subsidiary.
+This followed Jones tweeting a Periscope video calling on others "to get their battle rifles ready against antifa, the mainstream media, and Chicom operatives".
+In the video he also stated, "Now is time to act on the enemy before they do a false flag."
 Twitter cited this as the reason to suspend his account for a week on August 14.
-On September 6, Twitter permanently banned InfoWars and Alex Jones for repeated violations of the site's terms and conditions.
+On September 6, Twitter banned Infowars and Alex Jones for repeated violations of the site's terms and conditions.
 Twitter cited abusive behavior, namely a video that "shows Jones shouting at and berating CNN journalist Oliver Darcy for some 10 minutes during congressional hearings about social media."
+On April 16, 2020, Twitter suspended the accounts of Infowars personalties Owen Shroyer and Rob Dew, as well as their streaming site Banned.Video for promoting violence in a Texas rally against the stay-at-home order during the COVID-19 pandemic.
+The account bans of Jones, Shroyer, Dew, as well as the Infowars and Banned.Video websites from the platform ware overturned by Elon Musk in December 2023, after the latter's acquisition of Twitter.

-On September 7, 2018, the InfoWars app was removed from the Apple App Store.
-On September 20, 2018, PayPal informed InfoWars they would cease processing payments in ten days because "promotion of hate and discrimination runs counter to our core value of inclusion."
-On May 2, 2019, Facebook and Instagram banned Jones and InfoWars as part of a larger ban of far-right extremists.
-The ban covered videos, audio clips, and articles from InfoWars, but excluded criticism of InfoWars.
+On September 7, 2018, the Infowars app was removed from the Apple App Store.
+On September 20, 2018, PayPal informed Infowars they would cease processing payments in ten days because "promotion of hate and discrimination runs counter to our core value of inclusion."
+On May 2, 2019, Facebook and Instagram banned Jones and Infowars as part of a larger ban of far-right extremists.
+The ban covered videos, audio clips, and articles from Infowars, but excluded criticism of Infowars.
 Facebook indicated it would take down groups that violated the ban.
-The InfoWars app was pulled from Google Play on March 27, 2020, for violating its policies on spreading "misleading or harmful disinformation", after Jones opposed efforts to contain COVID-19 and said "natural antivirals" could treat the disease.
+The Infowars app was pulled from Google Play on March 27, 2020, for violating its policies on spreading "misleading or harmful disinformation", after Jones opposed efforts to contain COVID-19 and said "natural antivirals" could treat the disease.

+In March 2023, the Southern Poverty Law Center reported on Jones's leaked texts from his Sandy Hook defamation trial.
+The texts revealed that Jones and his collaborators had been trying to evade social media bans of Infowars content by setting up alternate websites such as National File to disguise its origin.